sylviezhang37/Python_UMich/README.md

 # Python for Everybody Specialization

-Coursera [Python for Everybody Specialization](https://www.coursera.org/specializations/python "Awesome stuff") is offered by University of Michigan.
+[Python for Everybody Specialization](https://www.coursera.org/specializations/python "Awesome stuff") is offered by University of Michigan.

 ## Overview